 How does the Disneyland Paris FastPass work?

 If you’re used to some of the other Disney parks around the world, the Disneyland Paris FastPass system can seem a little different but it’s really simple to use.
 To receive a FastPass at Disneyland Paris, you must be in the vicinity of the ride that you are wanting to go on.
-The first step is to find the FastPass station at the ride, which are normally located near the entrance.
+The first step is to find the FastPass station at the ride, which is normally located near the entrance.
 You will spot them by looking for a large sign above a covered area with a sign saying FastPass and clocks telling you what time the return tickets are for.
-At these stations you will find a machine where you can scan your park tickets and they will give you a FastPass ticket in return.
-The FastPass ticket will have a half hour slot written on them which is the time you can skip the main queue at that ride.
+At these stations, you will find a machine where you can scan your park tickets and they will give you a FastPass ticket in return.
+The FastPass ticket will have a half-hour slot written on them which is the time you can skip the main queue at that ride.
 If you’re a little late to your slot, the cast members will often let you in anyway but it is at their own discretion so try not to miss your slot.

 When it reaches the time written on your FastPass, just head back to the ride and enter through the FastPass queue allowing you to skip past the majority of the main queue.
-Sometimes you skip the entire queue but usually they merge together close to the start of the ride.
+Sometimes you skip the entire queue but usually, they merge together close to the start of the ride.
 You won’t always get on immediately as others will have FastPass too but it can cut down your wait time substantially.
 You can get a new FastPass for the same ride or another either at the start of your return time or 2 hours after collecting your first one whichever comes sooner.

 How to make the most of the Disneyland Paris FastPass.